Access for Tire Repairs. Pressure. Sizes. Mounting. Tubes.

 The internal thread is 5.30 x .706 mm pitch; and 0.209 x 36 turns per inch.
 36 is an OLD standard.

 You might like to have a rather small 4-way tool that handles internal and external threads (tap and die), valve removal and installation, ETC. Not at all expensive.
-Many suppliers, here is just one: Some 20088 4-way valve tool (comes also with some Schrader valves).
-You can probably purchase such a tool for $1 or $2 at WalMart, in the automotive department.
+Many suppliers, here is just one: Slime 20088 4-way valve tool (comes also with some Schrader valves), about $4 at WalMart.
 Spend more and get a Snap-On, if you wish.

 This same thread size was used in some air conditioning systems.
 For the nerdy, the thread is called Unified Special.

-4. Those with Reynolds Ride-Off center-stands, or, oversize tires, etc., will have to fashion their own methods for tire removal, as with that type of center-stand the front tire is typically on the ground at the same time the rear tire is, making for difficulties when trying to remove the front wheel for a rear tire flat; that is, for tilting the bike forward as described earlier, or, for front tire work.
+4. Those with Reynolds Ride-Off center-stands or oversize tires will have to fashion their own methods for tire removal, as with that type of center-stand or oversize tire the front tire is typically on the ground at the same time the rear tire is, making for difficulties when trying to remove the front wheel for a rear tire flat; that is, for tilting the bike forward as described earlier, or, for front tire work.
 Parking the bike so the front wheel is over a curb, with the bike on the center-stand, is one idea.
 DO tie the center-stand to front exhaust pipe; or, see earlier ideas.
+I saw someone at a campsite with a tire problem who put the REAR wheel over a 'curb' to remove it ...he had tied the front wheel to the ground using heavy duty tent stakes and some rope!

 Not many of us ride on the original ribbed front tires any more.
 They do tend to follow rain grooves, contrary to what is said in some Clymer's publications.
-Still, you MAY want to try a SET, as they DO deliver the classic ride & handling that the bike was designed-for.
-These tires generally work "OK" at the originally recommended by BMW tire pressures (label was under the seat & see your owners manual too), BUT: handling and life is better if pressures are slightly higher (by 2 psi front, 3 psi rear).
-These tires DO give decent mileage before they wear out.
+Still, you MAY want to try a SET, as they 'supposedly' deliver close to the classic ride & handling that the bike was designed-for.
 If you have a modified suspension, the classic ride & handling will be modified.
 I suggest the Continental RB2/K112; but Metzeler is re-making classic tires now, and they are not the only manufacturer's doing so.
 See my tire testing article: http://bmwmotorcycletech.info/section5.htm

-From ~~1985, & certainly by the nineties, BMW recommended pressures were OK; ....not necessarily always perfect ....but often quite correct-enough.
-You will probably find that for modern tires the appropriate pressures are ~33 for the front and high thirties to even as high as the sidewall limits (typically 40 or 42 psi) for the rear.
+From ~~1985, & certainly by the nineties, BMW recommended pressures were OK; ....not necessarily always right ....but correct-enough.
+You will probably find that for modern tires the appropriate pressures are ~33 to 36 for the front and 38 to even as high as the sidewall limits (typically 40 or 42 psi) for the rear.
 Tire pressure needs varies with loading (are you heavy? two-up?) & speed you might travel at.

-THE TIRE PRESSURE LISTED ON A TIRE SIDEWALL IS ....NOT!!!! .....THE RECOMMENDED TIRE PRESSURE.
-It is a maximum tire pressure, based on whatever standards the tire manufacturer and tire industry uses.
+THE TIRE PRESSURE LISTED ON A TIRE SIDEWALL IS ....NOT! .....THE RECOMMENDED TIRE PRESSURE.
+It is a maximum tire pressure, based on whatever standards the tire manufacturer and tire industry used.
 There are certainly occasions where you may be using that maximum ...such as on the rear tire, with maximum loads and high speeds.

-You can POSSIBLY determine the proper pressure for the tire, weight, speed, etc., for your type of riding.
-This is done by measuring carefully the pressure before any riding ....and then very quickly after a decent ride at cruising speeds.
-The change is usually modest, on the order of about a pound to 4 pounds (extreme conditions) and DIFFICULT to read accurately.
-MY Rule of Thumb of 6-8%% rise is proper after a fairly decent ride length, especially at goodly speed, and if less than 6%, DEcrease pressure, and vice versa.
-SOMEtimes this rule of thumb does not work well, and it appears it does not work too well with very stiff sidewall and some belted tires, which seem to be best with less increase in pressure.
-This tire pressure measuring is tricky, and best you do not try; the method is listed here because it was so wide-spread in publications; a carry-over from DECADES AGO.I consider this method obsolete.
+You can POSSIBLY (??) determine the proper pressure for the tire, weight, speed, etc., for your type of riding.
+This is done by measuring carefully the pressure before any riding (tire is cool) ....and then very quickly after a decent ride at cruising speeds.
+The change is usually modest, on the order of about a pound to 4 pounds and difficult to read accurately.
+My Rule of Thumb of 6-8%% rise is a proper maximum after a fairly decent ride length, especially at goodly speed, and if less than 6%, DEcrease pressure, and vice versa.
+Oftentimes this rule of thumb does not work well, and it appears it does not work too well with very stiff sidewall and some belted tires, which seem to be best with less increase in pressure.
+This tire pressure measuring is tricky, and best you do not try; the method is listed here because it was so wide-spread in publications; a carry-over from decades ago.I consider this method obsolete, and semi-obsolete IF...IF! ...you can get the specific information on your brand and model of tire, etc., from the tire manufacturer's own engineering books.
+A handling test is by far the best, but requires that you can detect differences of a few pounds.
+Testing is best done by setting a cool tire pressure, and riding on it, testing for braking, handling, etc. Change pressure after tire has fully cooled, then re-test.

 More information on tire pressures and a lot more other information is in: